 Transformations: Shifting, Stretching, and Reflecting Graphs

 Many functions in Algebra 2 are derived from parent functions through transformations.
-Understanding how each algebraic modification affects the graph saves time and reduces errors That's the whole idea..
+Understanding how each algebraic modification affects the graph saves time and reduces errors It's one of those things that adds up..

 | Transformation | Algebraic Form | Effect on Graph |